backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/EC2 - SOA.md

 ## Miscellaneous
 - We can *change instance type* of a running instances ONLY IF they are **EBS backed**.
 	- We first **stop** the instance, **change** the instance type and then **start** the instance.
+	- AWS moves it to a new hardware but the *instance ID remains the same*.
+- If your instance is in an *Auto Scaling group*, the Amazon EC2 Auto Scaling service marks the *stopped instance as unhealthy*, and *may terminate it* and launch a replacement instance.
+	- To prevent this, you can **suspend the scaling processes for the group** while you're resizing your instance.